Cooking with Kids

 - Show them that they can adapt recipes to suit their own tastes.
 Adding their own twist or favourite flavours will give them a sense of achievement and make the results more enjoyable.

-- Washing up!
+- Washing up together!
 It teaches children that it is the last part of the cookery process.
 And the reward is the eating afterwards!

 - Allow food to cool enough before eating or removing from tins to avoid nasty burns.